Travel Inspiration

 Hotel Negresco - Nice

 If you can only visit one place in Southern France, it should be the French Riviera.
-The region is in southeast France, close to Italy, and truly has something for everyone.
+The region is in Southeast France, close to Italy, and has something for everyone.
 There are cities where you will get a truly French experience, smaller towns on the coast bathed by turquoise waters, and some hilltop villages begging to be explored.

-Cannes is glitzy and glamorous and is the perfect place to relax after exploring Nice.
-The town is most popular for its hotel resorts and beaches and hosts the world-famous Cannes Festival of cinema.
+Cannes is glitzy and glamorous, and is the perfect place to relax after exploring Nice.
+The town is most popular for its hotel resorts and beaches, and hosts the world-famous Cannes Festival of Cinema.

 2. Calanques of Marseille-Cassis